C0Assassin/RB4-to-RB2/README.md

 *  Aerosmith - Crazy
 *  Aerosmith - Cryin'
 *  Aerosmith - Dude (Looks Like a Lady)
+*  Aerosmith - Eat The Rich
+*  Aerosmith - I Don't Want to Miss a Thing
+*  Aerosmith - Janie's Got A Gun
+*  Aerosmith - Livin' On The Edge
 *  Aerosmith - Love In An Elevator
 *  Aerosmith - Rag Doll
 *  Alice in Chains - Them Bones